 Nylon has many uses and most of them include additives that make recycling of nylon impossible.
 When nylon is recycled, it is from a well known pure source.
 An Italian carpet fibre manufacturer recycles only pure nylon carpets made from their fibre and the result is far more expensive than fresh nylon, to the point where only a few expensive fashion brands can afford the nylon.

 PET to polyester is currently more economical and better for clothing.
 Recycling nylon and similar plastics tend to produce coarse bulk plastics for fillers.
 In Australia, back when we manufactured cars, the car manufacturers bragged about recycling plastic from cars.
 They actually recycled only offcuts and some dashboards from almost new cars.
 The plastic was recycled only as rubbish bins because it was useless for anything else.

 As an example, our dishwasher is a cr*p brand already installed when we purchased our home.
 The plastic parts fell apart after only two years of very light use.
-Our previous dishwasher, a good brand, lasted more than twenty years because a few interior components were stainless steel instead of plastic.
+Our previous dishwasher, a good brand, lasted more than twenty years because the critical interior components were stainless steel instead of plastic.

 When you recycle something like a dishwasher, the device is separated into major components.
-The copper is separated form the iron/steel.
+The copper is separated from the iron and steel.
 Both are melted in furnaces where the plastic is burnt off.
 100% of the copper and steel then go into new products.

 The plastic components in your dishwasher might be marked for recycling but there is no way to recycle them.
 In India, where labour is really cheap, the dishwasher might be stripped down to smaller pieces with some plastic recycled.
 Everywhere else, it is burnt.

 Choose natural materials.
-Choose glass, steel.
+Choose glass, steel, cotton, and the other materials based on plants.
 If you must use plastic, buy reusable items.
 Outside of India, the PET to polyester recycling is the only real success.